tarsil/saffier/docs/marshalls.md

 * partial update workflows
 * a `save()` bridge back into Saffier models

-Unlike Edgy, Saffier marshalls are **not** Pydantic models.
+Saffier marshalls are **not** Pydantic models.
 They are implemented directly on top of Saffier’s field and model system, which keeps the subsystem Python-native and avoids introducing Pydantic as a framework dependency.

 ## Imports